mehrad31415/tic-tac-toe-haskell/README.md

 ## Haskell

-### this is a tic-tac-toe game written in haskell with the minimax algorithm.
+This is an interactive tic-tac-toe game written in haskell with the minimax algorithm.